 Can you benefit from employer contributions?

-If you are employed and your company will pay into your pension, you should definitely take advantage of this as it is a great way to turbocharge the growth in your savings.
+It is possible to opt-out of the scheme however, if you are employed you should definitely take advantage of this as it is a great way to turbocharge the growth in your savings.
 So, in this case, a pension would probably be the best option.

 How flexible do you want your investments to be?